slickgrad/allanlab/README.md

 # Annamalai Lab Website

-This is the website of our academic research group at the University of Kentucky.
+This is the website of our academic research group at the University at Buffalo.

-Credits: This website was adapted from the Annamalai Lab at Leiden University
+Credits: This website was adapted from the Allaen Lab at Leiden University

 This website is powered by Jekyll and some Bootstrap, Bootwatch.